9am to 1pm and 2pm to 5pm Tuesday, Wednesday and Thursday

 Jersey Archive also holds the collections of the Channel Islands Family History Society.

-Jersey Archive policies [link to policies] are available to view on this site.
+Jersey Archive policies are available to view on this site - here just scroll down the page for the Archive Policy downloads.

 The long term preservation and security of the records in our care is our highest priority.
 Since the Public Records (Jersey) Law was passed in 2002 the Jersey Archive has been the official repository for all archival records produced by public institutions.